-Can My Ex Claim Money After Divorce?
+Can My Ex Claim My Money or Assets After Divorce?

-Can my ex-wife claim money after divorce?
+Can my ex-husband or wife claim any money after the divorce?

 How long after divorce can my ex-wife make a financial claim against me?

 There is no time limit on how long after a divorce financial claims can be made by one former spouse against the other.
-This significant legal precedent was established in the landmark case of Wyatt v Vince.
+This significant legal precedent was also established in the landmark case of Wyatt v Vince.

-The Supreme Court ruled that the former wife of a multimillionaire was able to claim money from her ex husband nearly two decades after their divorce.
+The Supreme Court ruled that the former wife of a multimillionaire was able to claim money from her ex-husband nearly two decades after their divorce.

-- During their marriage they were poor new age travellers living on benefits; there were hardly any significant assets to distribute upon their divorce.
+- During their marriage they were poor new age travellers living on benefits; there were hardly any significant assets to distribute upon their divorce

-- After their divorce, Dale went into business and founded green energy supplier Ecotricity which led to him accumulating an estimated wealth in excess of £100 million.
+- After their divorce, Dale went into business and founded green energy supplier Ecotricity which led to him accumulating an estimated wealth in excess of £100 million

-- In 2010, 18 years after they got divorced, Kathleen lodged a claim for financial support; although it was initially blocked by the Court of Appeal, the Supreme Court overturned this ruling and established the precedent that there is no time limit for ex spouses to make financial claims against one another.
+In 2010, 18 years after they got divorced, Kathleen lodged a claim for financial support; although it was initially blocked by the Court of Appeal, the Supreme Court overturned this ruling and established the precedent that there is no time limit for ex-spouses to make financial claims against one another.

 However, as well as this initial principle of equality there is a separate one of fairness which can skew the equal division of assets (eg if any minor children are going to predominantly live with one parent, the other parent/spouse will often get a smaller percentage of overall assets).